openfoodfacts/openfoodfacts-server/docs/api/tutorial-uploading-photo-to-a-product.md

 ### Why photos are important on Open Food Facts
 * Photos are source and proof of data.
 * They build trust in your edit.
-* They are the fastest and laziest way for your users to contribute
+* They are the fastest and easiest way for your users to contribute

 ### Image license